Conroe Independent School District: Service area

-It serves most of the city of Conroe, and the cities of Cut and Shoot, Oak Ridge North, Shenandoah, and the town of Woodloch.
-It also serves unincorporated communities, including almost all of The Woodlands (extreme south and west parts of The Woodlands are located in Tomball ISD and Magnolia ISD, respectively), the settlement of Tamina, the community of River Plantation, and a portion of the Porter Heights CDP.
+Conroe ISD serves most of the city of Conroe, and the cities of Cut and Shoot, Oak Ridge North, Shenandoah, and the town of Woodloch.
+It also serves unincorporated communities, including almost all of The Woodlands (extreme south and west parts of The Woodlands are located in Tomball ISD and Magnolia ISD, respectively), parts of Deerwood, the settlement of Tamina, the community of River Plantation, and a portion of the Porter Heights CDP.
 It also includes the former city of Chateau Woods.

 Schools

 Conroe High School feeder

 The Conroe High School attendance zone serves most of the city of Conroe as well as an area of unincorporated Montgomery County surrounding the city, including the community of River Plantation.